Geothermal energy from abandoned coal mines

 Treatment scheme locations

-The Coal Authority manages more than 70 mine water treatment schemes across Britain, handling and treating over 122 billion litres of mine water every year and the locations of these can be seen on the map below.
+The Coal Authority manages more than 70 mine water treatment schemes across Britain, handling and have the capacity to treat 220 billion litres of mine water every year and the locations of these can be seen on the map below.
 Click on a site to find out what the average water flow rate is for the site and whether the water is pumped or not.

 Did you know that these sites can provide heating opportunities and supply water for industry?